linepogl/impartial-pipes/README.md

 1. Consistent interface: always one argument expected to be passed by the pipe operator.
 2. Type checking with phpstan and generics.
 3. Immutability and lazy evaluation.
-4. Iterating with generators without creating copies of the data.
+4. Iterating with rewindable generators without creating copies of the data.
+Fallback to array functions when no copies are involved.
+5. 100% test coverage.

 # Usage